SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 —architecture through deployment—while honoring agile guarantees, disciplined engineering and best-practices.

-_But really, I'm just an old-school coder who lives to craft software that is genuinely beautiful inside and out.
+_I'm a seasoned old-school coder who is manic about crafting software that I'm proud of.
 I love this shit._

 ## 1. Contact